cognitedata/cognite-sdk-python/docs/source/quickstart.rst

     global_config.default_client_config = cnf
     c = CogniteClient()

-Examples for all OAuth credential providers can be found in the `Credential Providers`_ section.
+Examples for all OAuth credential providers can be found in the :ref:`cognite:Credential Providers` section.

 You can also make your own credential provider: